traPtitech/traQ/docs/deployment.md

 - If you want a private instance, set `allowSignUp` to `false`.
     - You can use `externalAuth.github.allowedOrganizations` to only allow signup of your GitHub organization members.
     - Otherwise, an admin or external app has to manually set accounts up via `POST /api/v3/users`.
-- For the maximum user experience, try to configure Elasticsearch, FCM, and Skyway to enable message search, notification, and Qall features, respectively.
+- For the maximum user experience, try to configure Elasticsearch, FCM, and livekit to enable message search, notification, and Qall features, respectively.

 The following are example configurations.